oerc-music/meld-calma/notes/meld-calma-agents-and-annotation-models.md

 Pulling summarized information from eTree/CALMA.
 Also, note that CALMA data doesn't have globally unique IDs, so need to allocate these (JPNP).
 (This is why the source data is kept in TAR files.)

 For now, this functionality is incorporated directly into the song-to-signal agent.

+UPDATE: the logic for this is being included in the individual agent logic.

 ## Number of occurrences agent